dbohlender/canfar.github.io/docs/tutorial.md

 {% include backToTop.html %}

-### Test
+### Test the Software

 We are now ready to do a simple test.
 Let's download a FITS image to our scratch space.
-When we instantiated the VM we chose a flavor with an *ephemeral partition*, and the customization script we specified mounted it at ```/ephemeral```.
-This partition is where batch processing will take place.
+When we instantiated the VM we chose a flavour with an *ephemeral partition*, and the customization script we specified mounted it on ```/ephemeral```.
+This partition is where batch jos will be performed.
 For this interactive session, create a directory owned by your user, copy an image file there, and run SExtractor on it:

 {% highlight bash %}
 cd /ephemeral